-Amendments were made to the CIHR Open Access Policy, formerly known as the Policy on Access to Research Outputs.
-As of January 1, 2013, CIHR-funded researchers will be required to make their peer-reviewed publications accessible at no cost within 12 months of publication – at the latest.
-While the revised Policy provides researchers with clear guidance on CIHR's minimum expectation, in the spirit of public benefits of research, CIHR continues to encourage researchers to make their publications accessible for free as soon as possible after publication.
-Compliance with the Open Access Policy will continue to be monitored through end of grant reporting.
+CIHR-funded researchers are required to make their peer-reviewed publications accessible at no cost within 12 months of publication – at the latest.
+While the CIHR Open Access Policy provides researchers with clear guidance on CIHR's minimum expectation, in the spirit of public benefits of research, CIHR encourages researchers to make their publications accessible for free as soon as possible after publication.
+Compliance with the Open Access Policy is monitored through end of grant reporting.

 As of January 1, 2013, researchers awarded funding from CIHR are required to adhere with the following responsibilities: